tale-toul/Harbor/ansible/Readme.md

 If the result is success the connection is good.

 ### Updating the inventory file with terraform data

-The hosts used in this harbor project are created on demand with terraform in AWS, so we need to update the inventory file used by ansible every time the new servers replace the old ones (terraform destroy -> terraform apply).
-To simplify this error prone process we leverage ansible and define an independent play for this.
+The hosts used in this project are created on demand in AWS using terraform code, so we need to update the inventory file used by ansible every time new servers replace the old ones (terraform destroy -> terraform apply).
+To simplify this error prone process we leverage ansible and defining a new play for this.

 This play will run against the localhost, that will not change when terraform creates new EC2 instances, so a new group is created in the inventory called _local_ conatining